Rooms in Shared Community Houses

 · Law, financial management and business development

-We currently have no rooms available in the Mill.
+We currently have two rooms available in the Mill for new members.

-There is currently one bedroom available in the strawbale house.
+There are currently no rooms available in the Farmhouse.

 We have one more building site available.
 We are seeking new members who would like to build a home on the land.